AroliSG/aim-assist/README.md

 # crosshair-assist
 crosshair assist consist on a program that helps you to improve your aiming in game.
 With a custom hud in the middle of your screen

+# Binaries
+ - Download and Install the binaries and use it! as much as you can for free! don't forget to star this repository if you <3 this project.

                                  Apache License
                            Version 2.0, January 2004